Confusezius/Deep-Metric-Learning-Baselines/README.md

 bash installer.sh
 ```

 Note that for kMeans- and Nearest Neighbour Computation, the library `faiss` is used, which can allow to move these computations to GPU if speed is desired.
 However, in most cases, `faiss` is fast enough s.t. the computation of evaluation metrics is no bottleneck.
+**NOTE:** If one wishes not to use `faiss` but standard `sklearn`, simply use `auxiliaries_nofaiss.py` to replace `auxiliaries.py` when importing the libraries.